richardjm/voron-parts/generic/wled_controller_box/README.md

 # Simple box for d1 mini for WLED

-*I wouldn't say no to a like an make on printables if you're that way inclined - https://www.printables.com/model/172367-wled-controller-box*
+*If you like or print these please considering downloading and liking on printables - https://www.printables.com/model/172367-wled-controller-box*

 ## Introduction